 Include the farm share of all types of insurance including casualty insurance, crop, grazing, and livestock insurance, motor vehicle liability, blanket insurance policies, etc. In most record books, insurance expense is a line item.
 The IRS 1040F also contains a similar expense item.

 Exclude premiums paid in prior years for coverage in the reference year.
-Also exclude premiums paid for life, health, and other payroll insurance.
+Also exclude premiums paid for life, health, and other payroll insurance which are included in Section N, as part of the household expenses.